ysyk2021/goal-setting-for-managers-developing-skills-and-techniques-to-set-goals-that-drive-results/src/chapter-1-3.md

-# Why Understanding the Art of Goal Setting is Critical for Managerial Success

-## Introduction

 In today's rapidly changing business landscape, effective goal setting has become crucial for managerial success.
 Managers who possess the skill of setting clear and strategic goals can drive their teams to achieve exceptional results.
 This chapter will explore why understanding the art of goal setting is critical for managers and how it contributes to their overall success.